 I am proud to be the pet behaviourist for Petplan, carrying out regular Facebook live behaviour Q&A's along with dog training and dog behaviour videos.

-Contact me and I can explain the procedure of how to claim my fees from your pet insurer free from obligation.
+Please complete the form below and I will respond and explain the procedure of how to claim my fees from your pet insurer free from obligation.
 Your insurer will ask you to gain a referral to me from your vet.
-This can be done via email, phone or letter.
-Click on the red icon on the left hand side of your screen to download a convenient vet referral form that you can download and print for your vet to complete, hold on to this for when I see you, as it goes to your insurer, not me.
+This can be done by clicking on the red icon on the left-hand side of your screen to download a convenient vet referral form that you can download and print for your vet to complete, hold on to this for when I see you, as it goes to your insurer, not me.